Make A Payment Client Portal Contact

 How Does Your Skilled Nursing Facility’s Bad Debt Expense as a Percentage of Revenue Measure Up?

-One of the most common questions we get from our nursing home clients is, “How does my facility’s bad debt expense as a percentage of revenue compare to industry averages?”
+One of the most common questions we get from our skilled nursing facility clients is, “How does my facility’s bad debt expense as a percentage of revenue compare to industry averages?”

 There are all sorts of reasons why one skilled nursing facility’s percentage might differ from that of another facility, even one that’s right down the road.
 After all, it’s up to the individual facility’s management to determine what and how much gets written off.
 In other words, collection philosophies vary.